zendframework/zf2-documentation/docs/languages/en/modules/zend.session.manager.rst

 management.
 It initializes and configures configuration, storage and save handling.
 Additionally the session manager can be injected into the session container to provide a wrapper or namespace around your session data.

-The session manager is responsible for starting a session, checking if a session exists, writing session data to from the storage container to the save handler, regenerating session ids, time to live and destorying sessions.
+The session manager is responsible for session start, session exists, session write, regenerate id, time to live and session destroy.
 The session manager can valid sessions from a validator chain to ensure that the session data is indeed correct.

 Initializing the Session Manager
 --------------------------------